A characterization of non-collapsed $RCD(K, N)$ spaces via Einstein tensors: Abstract

 \section{Abstract}

 We investigate the second principal term in the expansion of metrics $c(n)t^{(n+2)/2}g_t$ induced by heat kernel embedding into $L^2$ on a compact $\RCD(K,N)$ space.
-We prove that the divergence free property of this term in the weak, asymptotic sense if and only if the space is non-collapsed up to multiplying a constant to the reference measure.
-This seems new even for weighted Riemannian manifolds.
+We prove that the divergence free property of this term holds in the weak, asymptotic sense if and only if the space is non-collapsed up to multiplying a constant to the reference measure.
+This seems new even for weighted Riemannian manifolds. {Moreover an example tells us that the result cannot be generalized to the noncompact case.
+In this sense, our result is sharp.}